ulfschneider/ulfschneider.github.io/_pages/01_know_how.md

 permalink: /know-how/
 banner:
 ---
-Essays about my experiences within the Agile movement and the Agile value system.
+Essays about my experiences within the agile movement and the agile value system.